This newly released image from the European Southern Observatory (ESO) shows a wide view of the Crab Nebula.

 The star emits pulses of radiation in all wavelengths, ranging from gamma rays — for which it is one of the brightest sources in the sky — to radio waves.
 The radiation from the star is so strong that it is creating a wave of material that is deforming the inner parts of the nebula.
 The appearance of these structures changes so fast that astronomers can actually observe how they reshape.
 This provides a rare opportunity as cosmic timescales are usually much too long for change to be observed to this extent.

-The data from the Wide Field Imager on the MPG/ESO 2.2-metre telescope at ESO’s La Silla Observatory in Chile used to make this image were selected from the ESO archive by Manu Mejias as part of the Hidden Treasures competition.
+The data from the Wide Field Imager on the MPG/ESO 2.2-meter telescope at ESO’s La Silla Observatory in Chile used to make this image were selected from the ESO archive by Manu Mejias as part of the Hidden Treasures competition.